Flood Warning issued for Leon, Robertson by NWS - News Break

 Flood Warning issued for Leon, Robertson by NWS

-Effective: 2021-05-26 20:14:00 CDT Expires: 2021-05-27 14:15:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Do not drive cars through flooded areas.
+Effective: 2021-05-27 20:28:00 CDT Expires: 2021-05-29 09:34:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Do not drive cars through flooded areas.
 Caution is urged when walking near riverbanks.
 Target Area: Leon; Robertson The Flood Warning continues for the following rivers in Texas Navasota River Near Easterly affecting Robertson and Leon Counties.
 Additional information is available at www.weather.gov/fwd.
-The Flood Warning remains in effect The Flood Warning continues for the Navasota River Near Easterly. * Until further notice or until the warning is cancelled. * At 7:00 PM CDT Wednesday the stage was 19.8 feet. * Flood stage is 19.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Forecast...The river is expected to crest near 21.2 feet tomorrow evening. * Impact...At 23.0 feet, moderate lowland flooding below Easterly is expected.alerts.weather.gov
+The Flood Warning is now in effect until late Saturday morning The Flood Warning continues for the Navasota River Near Easterly. * Until Saturday morning. * At 7:46 PM CDT Thursday the stage was 20.1 feet. * Flood stage is 19.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Forecast...The river is expected to slowly fall below flood stage late tomorrow evening and continue falling to 16.7 feet Tuesday evening. * Impact...At 19.0 feet, Minor lowland flooding will occur from below Easterly to below Highway 21.
+Cattle in the flood plain could be affected.alerts.weather.gov